 * The London Metropolitan University is hosting this event, but this does not mean that you need to be interested in applying to this university, or even one in London, to come along.
 Anyone is welcome, whatever universities you might be thinking of applying to.

 Want to find out more?

-You can find out more about travel, the venue and plans for the workshop and how to sign up to secure your place, by emailing us at email@example.com.
+You can register for this event by completing this online form or to find out more about travel, the venue and plans for the workshop by emailing us at firstname.lastname@example.org

 We also host other events across the country, and in Scotland, Wales and Northern Ireland.
 All of our events are fully insured and run by qualified and experienced staff and volunteers, all with criminal record checks.
 Versus Arthritis is able to run this activity thanks to the generous donors who support us.
 Find out more and keep an eye on what’s coming up in your area or contact us.

 For more information, view our leaflet (PDF, 262 KB).